zhangqianhui/progressive_growing_of_gans_tensorflow/README.md

 # PGGAN-tensorflow
-the Tensorflow implementation of [PROGRESSIVE GROWING OF GANS FOR IMPROVED QUALITY, STABILITY, AND VARIATION](https://arxiv.org/abs/1710.10196).
+The tensorflow implementation of [PROGRESSIVE GROWING OF GANS FOR IMPROVED QUALITY, STABILITY, AND VARIATION](https://arxiv.org/abs/1710.10196).

 ### The generative process of PG-GAN